Completed research

 Partner: Schwarz.Platzer.Architekten.zt-gmbh

-Description: Since July 2019, the three-year FFG Bridge project S'ReVit has been dedicated to the development of a systemic approach to the implementation of a "smart revitalization" of residential buildings, which, in addition to energy and ecological improvements to the building fabric, also takes into account support measures to increase the social sustainability of the residents.
-In the context of the research project, revitalization is seen as an extended form of refurbishment (which only includes technical and structural measures).
-This can also include conversion or modernization; in any case, the residents of the existing facility are included in the process.
+Description: Since July 2019, the three-year FFG Bridge project S'ReVit has been dedicated to the development of a systemic approach for the implementation of a "smart revitalisation" of residential buildings, which, in addition to energy and ecological improvements to the building fabric, also takes into account support measures to increase the social sustainability of the residents.
+In the context of the research project, revitalisation is seen as an extended form of refurbishment (which only includes technical and structural measures).
+This can also include conversion or modernisation; in any case, the residents of the existing facility are included in the process.
 The development of innovative participatory approaches and formats should enable new perspectives on the everyday lives of residents, the further development of the building stock and the socio-spatial fabric.
 This also increases the acceptance of refurbishment measures and removes barriers, which can therefore also contribute to an increase in the refurbishment rate.
 It also promotes awareness of sustainable lifestyles among residents, which in turn can help to avoid rebound effects.
-This comprehensive and innovative approach to the topic of revitalization is indicated by the suffix "smart".
-Accordingly, the process and method development for the integrative revitalization of existing buildings focuses on the early and systematic involvement of residents and is intended to provide implementing actors with efficient models for user participation and the promotion of social sustainability.
+This comprehensive and innovative approach to revitalisation is indicated by the suffix "smart".
+Accordingly, the process and method development for the integrative revitalisation of existing buildings focuses on the early and systematic involvement of residents and is intended to provide implementing actors with efficient models for user participation and the promotion of social sustainability.
 All project results are available on theS'ReVit websiteor are available for download.

 Duration: 01/2020 - 12/2020